ashwinvis/myst-reader/README.md

 ]
 ```

-#### Method Two: Using Pandoc Default Files
+#### Method Two: Using MyST Default Files

-The second method involves specifying the path(s) to one or more [Pandoc default files][], with all your preferences written in YAML format.
+The second method involves specifying the path(s) to one or more [MyST default files][], with all your preferences written in YAML format.

 These paths should be set in your Pelican settings file by using the setting `PANDOC_DEFAULT_FILES`.
 The paths may be absolute or relative, but relative paths are recommended as they are more portable.